 In This Article:

 The other reason is a lack of communication between the nerve and the muscles that are supposed to be bringing the foot up.
 Now, this lack of communication is what we're going to focus on at the moment and that lack of communication can happen anywhere along the path from the brain down into the foot.
-So, people could have central problems such as a stroke or a tumor or Parkinson's in the brain, then as the impulse comes down the spinal cord you can have spinal cord lesions.
-As the nerve exits the spine people can have what is called a "radiculopathy," or more colloquially a pinched nerve in the back that can certainly cause foot drop.
-Then as those nerves come out of the spine - the ones that go into the dorsiflexors - they branch out, they come together to form the sciatic nerve and people can have irritation to the sciatic nerve.
-The sciatic nerve then goes down the leg and branches again to the peroneal nerve, which the peroneal nerve can also have a lesion in it that could be causing a foot drop.
-And then you could have a problem at the neuromuscular junction as well and in the muscle itself.
+So, people could have central problems, such as a stroke or a tumor or Parkinson's in the brain, then as the impulse comes down the spinal cord you can have spinal cord lesions.
+As the nerve exit the spine people can have what is called a "radiculopathy," or more colloquially a pinched nerve in the back.
+That can certainly cause foot drop.
+And then as those nerves come out of the spine, the ones that go into the dorsiflexors, they branch out, they come together and form the sciatic nerve.
+And people can have irritation of the sciatic nerve.
+The sciatic nerve then goes down the leg and branches again into the peroneal nerve, and that peroneal nerve can also have a lesion within it that can be causing a foot drop.
+And then you could have a problem with the neuromuscular junction as well and in the muscle itself.
 All of those things can lead to a foot drop.

-Often, but not always, there will be an accompaniment of pain, of numbness, tingling, but sometimes it can just present as foot drop in the absence of other symptoms.
+Often, but not always, there'll be an accompaniment of pain, numbness, tingling, but sometimes it can just present as foot drop in the absence of other symptoms.